fluorescentfounderartgallery/fluorescentfounderartgallery.github.io/README.md

 # fluorescentfounderartgallery.github.io

-Fluorescent Founder Art Gallery — a personal project by [@teddzyb] (https://github.com/teddzyb).
+Fluorescent Founder Art Gallery — a personal project by [@teddzyb](https://github.com/teddzyb).
 This website is dedicated to a special person.

 ## Contributing